-‘It’s all good, man.’ – Some interesting facts about Breaking Bad character Saul Goodman and Bob Odenkirk, the actor who plays him.
+“It’s all good, man.” – Get up to date with these interesting facts about Breaking Bad character Saul Goodman and Bob Odenkirk, the actor who plays him.

 DUI?
 Paternity Charge?
 Trouble with a couple of revenge-hungry assassins from a Mexican drug cartel hunting you?
 Then you better call Saul!

-As all you Breaking Bad-ers out there will know, when you’re in trouble no man can help like Saul Goodman.
+As all you Breaking Bad-ers out there will know, when you’re in trouble no man can help you like the one and only Saul Goodman.

 And, of course, we all know that Saul can be the center of certain troubles, with his very shady off-the-book dealings and the fingers he has in multiple illicit pies.

-You might not be surprised to finding that Saul Goodman’s name is derived from the saying ‘It’s all good, man’ – although it rarely is when you need to call Saul!
+You might not be surprised in finding that Saul Goodman’s name is derived from the saying ‘It’s all good, man’ – although it rarely is when you need to call Saul!

 In 1991, Odenkirk left Saturday Night Live, thus establishing himself as one of the more well-known names in TV-Comedy throughout the 1990’s.